Gowtham-app-developer/Android-Interview-Questions/Core Java.md

 - Listeners are also called as event handlers as they are the ones responsible to handle events occurring at the source.
 - Listeners are interfaces and different types of listeners are used according to the event.

+## What is the difference between iterator and enumeration in java?

+- In Enumeration we have remove() method and we can only read and traverse through a collection.
+- Iterators can be applied to any collection.
+- In Iterator, we can read and remove items from a collection.